electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 </a>
 ```

 That will make the phrase '[An example web page.](http://example.com)' clickable.
-Note how the attribute sits inside the opening tag.
+Note how the attribute sits *inside the opening tag*.

 #### Images